ember-decorators/ember-decorators/packages/-ember-decorators/tests/dummy/app/pods/docs/stability-and-support/template.md

 stage 2.
 Stage 4 marks completion, and the closer a spec is to stage 4, the more stable it is.

-We are currently using the stage 1 transforms for both class fields and decorators, and awaiting babel updates to use the latest transforms.
-We do **not** expect any breaking changes from this upgrade, despite the changes in the specs.
+We have recently updated to the stage 2 transforms, and are cross-compatible with the stage 1 transforms so libraries using either can interoperate (for a slight runtime cost).

 ## Browser Support